Many or all companies we feature compensate us. Compensation and editorial

 Gauge showing a bad credit score as a range of 300 - 579

-However, there are steps you can take to boost your chances of approval or access lower rates, including:
+However, you can take steps to boost your chances of approval or access lower rates, including:

 • Improve your credit score before you apply.
-If you don’t have an immediate need for a loan, take some steps to improve your credit score before you start loan shopping.
+If you don’t have an immediate need for a loan, work to improve your credit score before you start loan shopping.
 These could include making on-time payments on your debts, paying down balances, and reducing your credit utilization.
-You may also review a free copy of your credit report from AnnualCreditReport.com and dispute errors you find, if any.
+You may also review a free copy of your credit report from AnnualCreditReport and dispute errors you find, if any.

 • Apply with a cosigner.
 Some lenders let you submit a joint application with a cosigner or co-borrower.
-If your cosigner or co-borrower has good credit, you may have a better chance of getting approved or snag a better rate.
-Keep in mind that both your and your joint applicant’s credit will be impacted by the personal loan and how you pay it back.
+If your cosigner or co-borrower has good credit, you may have a better chance of getting approved or qualifying for a lower rate.
+Keep in mind that the personal loan and repayment will affect your and your joint applicant’s credit.

 • Consider a secured personal loan.
 Most personal loans are unsecured, but some lenders offer secured options that you back with collateral, such as a car or savings account.
-Since lenders see secured loans as less risky, they may accept lower credit scores and offer better rates and higher loan amounts.
-However, you risk losing your asset if you fall behind on payments.
+Because lenders see secured loans as less risky, they may accept lower credit scores and offer better rates and higher loan amounts.
+However, you risk losing your assets if you fall behind on payments.

-Some lenders to explore if you have bad credit include Upstart and Upgrade.
-For more options, check out our guide to the best bad credit loans.
+For more about these companies, check out our guide to the best bad-credit loans.

 Eric Kirste